pvd1313/gamma-beast-vg/README.md

 - Added MCM option to block VG when ADS with HV scopes.
 - Added MCM option to block VG when ADS with NV scopes.
 - Added MCM option to block VG when viewing through binocular.
-- Added MCM option to remember VG state between levels / game loads.
+- Added MCM option to remember VG state / brightness setup between levels / game loads.
+- Added MCM option to change amount of brightness levels.

 ### Fixes: